College of Health and Human Sciences

 School of Nursing

-Dr. Tonya Shuffler taught adjunct clinical courses at Western Carolina University for several years prior to moving into a full time position in the Fall of 2016.
+Dr. Tonya Hensley taught adjunct clinical courses at Western Carolina University for several years prior to moving into a full-time position in the Fall of 2016.
 She earned her DNP with a Family focus, as well as her MSN-FNP, from East Tennessee State University.
 Dr. Hensley is from Madison County where she started her nursing career in the CNA program during high school.
 She then earned an associate degree in nursing at AB Tech and a BSN from Lees McRae College.
 Dr. Hensley has a wide variety of nursing experience from OB care to family practice to home health and hospice.
-During her NP career her love has been school-based health.
-She helped start and ran a rural school-based health center for five years before moving into a position doing school-based telehealth.
-She is currently teaching in the family nurse practitioner program and focuses her practice in rural school-based telehealth and corrections health.
+Dr. Hensley’s NP practice has been in school-based health since 2009, school-based telehealth since 2014, and corrections telehealth since 2020.
+She is certified in telehealth education and practice.
+She is a strong advocate for nurse practitioner practice, school-based health, and school-based telehealth.
+She involves her nurse practitioner students in telehealth visits whenever possible and brings telehealth training into the nurse practitioner and nursing courses at WCU.
+Dr. Hensley’s professional and research interests focus on school-based telehealth and training future providers in telehealth technologies.

-Dr. Shuffler enjoys teaching new FNP student in advanced physical assessment, diagnostics, and office procedures.
-She also loves teaching pediatrics and adolescent medicine.
-She enjoys teaching seminar and residency classes for second year students as they go out into practice.
-Dr. Shuffler has precepted her FNP students in pediatrics at her clinical telehealth practice.
-She also enjoys finding ways to use telehealth and virtual technology in the classroom to allow students to see how technology will change how they provide care in the future.
+Dr. Hensley enjoys teaching new FNP student in advanced physical assessment, diagnostics, and office procedures.
+She also loves teaching pediatric and adolescent medicine.
+She enjoys teaching seminar and residency classes for second year students as they prepare to go out into practice.
+Dr. Hensley has precepted her FNP students in pediatrics at her clinical telehealth practice.
+She also enjoys finding ways to use telehealth in the classroom to allow students to learn how telehealth can enhance their practice options.
+Most recently, she implemented a new primary care procedures course for the DNP FNP program.